guoyulin12-png/CIFI-YOLO/README.md

 # CIFI-YOLO

+This repository provides the anonymous supplementary materials for CIFI-YOLO.
+`CIFI-YOLO-ano.zip` contains the source code, training/testing scripts, dependency file, and reproduction instructions.
+`CIFI.pt` is the trained checkpoint used for direct evaluation.

 Official implementation of **CIFI-YOLO: A SWaP-Aware Object Detector for UAV Optical Sensors via Cross-Iterative Fusion and Gated Attention**.

 This repository provides the anonymized source code, model definitions, training scripts, testing scripts, configuration files, and reproduction instructions for the experimental results reported in the manuscript.